Lesbian Avengers: Rainbow Curriculum

-Role of media: love and hate
+Media

-Press played an important role in the Lesbian Avengers.
 One article characterized them as "a protest outfit formed to attract media attention to lesbian causes."
-Besides shaping actions for visual impact, there were committees dedicated to outreach and "propaganda".
-The handbook offered a step by step guide on the processes necessary to attract press attention from mainstream and lesbian and gay media, even examples of press releases.
+They had committees dedicated to outreach and propaganda.

 Conflicts over the handling of the press coverage of the Dyke March also occurred within the New York gay and lesbian political community.
 In an interview, Simo said that a press release sent out by the Gay and Lesbian Alliance Against Defamation (GLAAD) after Stonewall 25 initially did not have anything in it about the Dyke March.
 After the Avengers brought this issue to GLAAD's attention, one line was added to the end of the press release about the lack of mainstream press coverage about the Dyke March.

-Aware of the power of the press, the Lesbian Avengers sometimes didn't court it, but attacked it.
-They invaded the offices of Self magazine when that publication planned a trip to Colorado despite a lesbian and gay boycott of the state for hate legislation, and in the resulting media coverage were misnamed "The Lesbian Agenda."
+They invaded the offices of Self magazine when that publication planned a trip to Colorado despite a lesbian and gay boycott of the state for hate legislation.
+In the resulting media coverage they were misnamed "The Lesbian Agenda".

-The Avengers also collaborated with Las Buenas Amigas and African Ancestral Lesbians United for Societal Change in a series of actions against homophobic and racist radio programs at La Mega 97.9 in New York, and its parent company, the Spanish Broadcasting System, informing advertisers, staging demonstration, and briefly taking over the radio station and broadcasting their own message.
+The Avengers also collaborated with Las Buenas Amigas and African Ancestral Lesbians United for Societal Change in a series of actions against homophobic and racist radio programs at La Mega 97.9 in New York and its parent company, the Spanish Broadcasting System, informing advertisers, staging demonstrations, and briefly taking over the radio station to broadcast their own message.

 Fire-eating

-Use of fire and fire-eating became something of a symbol for the Lesbian Avengers, and spread from the New York group to many others.
+Fire eating became a symbol for the Lesbian Avengers and spread from the New York group to others.
 The first time the Avengers engaged in fire-breathing was on October 30, 1992, in New York.
-This was done in honor of Hattie Mae Cohens and Brian Mock, to "...transform the image of their deaths by learning to eat fire."
+This was done in honor of Hattie Mae Cohens and Brian Mock, to "transform the image of their deaths by learning to eat fire."
 The New York Times, in one of its few articles on the Avengers, explained:

-[It] grew out of tragedy.
 Last year, a lesbian and a gay man, Hattie Mae Cohens and Brian Mock, burned to death in Salem, Ore., after a Molotov cocktail was tossed into the apartment they shared.
 A month later, on Halloween, at a memorial to the victims in New York City, the Avengers (then newly organized) gave their response to the deaths.
 They ate fire, chanting, as they still do: "The fire will not consume us.
-We take it and make it our own.
+We take it and make it our own."

-At the Washington Dyke March held during the anniversary celebrations of the Lesbian and Gay March on Washington in 1993, the Lesbian Avengers ate fire in front of the White House surrounded by a crowd of an estimated 20,000 lesbians.
+At the Washington Dyke March held during the anniversary celebrations of the Lesbian and Gay March on Washington in 1993, the Lesbian Avengers ate fire in front of the White House surrounded by a crowd of an estimated 20,000 people.